-Children identified with head lice will be sent home, if possible.
-Children who cannot be sent home will remain in school with restrictions on activities that require close contact.
+Children identified with head lice will be sent home.
 The parents/caregivers will be informed verbally of the proper treatment and will also be given a letter which contains information about lice and treatment instructions.
 For the child to be readmitted to school, parents will complete and return the Pediculosis (Head Lice) Treatment form, accompany the child on the day he/she returns to school, and wait until the child has been re-checked and cleared to return.